-Some of the genuinely nice highlights included deep fried pumpkin, jackfruit, baby mangoes and Chiang Mai sausage, a local favourite often eaten with sticky rice.
+Some of the genuinely nice highlights included deep-fried pumpkin, jackfruit, baby mangoes, and Chiang Mai sausage, a local favourite often eaten with sticky rice.
 However, the market tour doesn’t avoid the foods that we in the west would likely consider to be ‘disgusting’.

-Niti picked up a handful of century eggs to have back at the kitchen.
+Niti picked up a handful of century eggs to have back in the kitchen.
 Century eggs, identified by their pink shell, are preserved in a clay mixture for weeks.
 The process turns the egg yolk grey and the egg white into an odd brown jelly.
 Very unappealing.

-We also had the opportunity to try a stew of ‘mystery meat’ as Niti put it.
-One look at the stew and it was clear that the pieces of ‘mystery meat’ were a suspicious oval shape.
-We all knew what it was without confirmation, yet we all still tried the meat which was, unsurprisingly, pig testicles.
+We also had the opportunity to try a stew of ‘mystery meat’, as Niti put it.
+One look at the stew, and it was clear that the pieces of ‘mystery meat’ were a suspicious oval shape.
+We all knew what it was without confirmation, yet we all still tried the meat, which was, unsurprisingly, pig testicles.
 I genuinely struggled to keep it down.
 It’s not that it tasted terrible.
 Instead, it was more the thought about what it was that nearly got the better of me.

 Finally, onto our last stop and another stew, this time made with chicken and red ant eggs.
 I politely declined this invitation, but Katie stepped up and gave it a go.
 Red ant eggs are famous in the north of Thailand and pop in your mouth when you bite into them, or so I’ve been told.
-If you’ve ever tried Popping Boba, the popular topping for frozen yoghurt, then imagine that, but ant flavoured.
+If you’ve ever tried Popping Boba, the popular topping for frozen yoghurt, then imagine that, but ant-flavoured.
 After this, we were happy to leave the market and get on with cooking some more ‘normal’ food.

 Thai Cooking Class